Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 ### Subscription to the press event

-Different ways to subscribe to a button press:
+Different ways to subscribe to a button press.

 ```c#
 var keyboardListener = new KeyboardListener();